-- 28. The OAMP presents access design principles and concepts to be developed by the appointed contractor. - 29.
-The recommendations contained within this document will be subject to detailed engineering and assessment of traffic management requirements in consultation with the relevant authorities (NCC and HE).
-All designs will be subject to an independent road safety audit. - 30.
-This process will ultimately determine the design requirement at each of the project access points referred to in Table 3.1, including visibility requirements, adoption of any temporary speed reductions or other traffic management measures and any agreed departures from DMRB standards. - 31.
-In addition to the powers set out in the draft DCO, relevant powers under the Highways Act (1980), the Road Traffic Regulation Act (1984) and the New Roads and Street Works Act (1991) may also be relied upon to implement the access strategy (e.g. to implement temporary speed limits). - 32.
-The relevant drainage authorities would be consulted when determining appropriate access treatment to cross a watercourse. - 33.
-Apart from the onshore project substation, all other project access points are temporary and following completion of construction would be reinstated to their former state unless otherwise agreed with the relevant local authority. - 34.
-The design process will be supported by a Stage 1 Road Safety Audit of each location.
+- The OAMP presents access design principles and concepts to be developed by the appointed contractor. - The recommendations contained within this document will be subject to detailed engineering and assessment of traffic management requirements in consultation with the relevant authorities (NCC and HE).
+All designs will be subject to an independent road safety audit. - This process will ultimately determine the design requirement at each of the project access points referred to in Table 3.1 Table 1.3, including visibility requirements, adoption of any temporary speed reductions or other traffic management measures and any agreed departures from DMRB standards. - 147.31.
+In addition to the powers set out in the draft DCO, relevant powers under the Highways Act (1980), the Road Traffic Regulation Act (1984) and the New Roads and Street Works Act (1991) may also be relied upon to implement the access strategy (e.g. to implement temporary speed limits). - The relevant drainage authorities would be consulted when determining appropriate access treatment to cross a water-course. - 149.
+The onshore project substation requires specific design considerations as the location will be subject to high traffic demand during the construction phase of the project and will be a permanent component to serve the operational phase of the project. - Appendix 1 contains a technical note on onshore project substation permanent access, which examines the options available and has been developed in consultation with Highways England.
+The note examines the safety, environmental and infrastructure implications of various access options and concluded that three options (or a combination of options) are equally viable for access off the A47(T): - Utilising the existing Dudgeon substation access with restrictions on right-turn manoeuvres; - A standard1-compliant junction at the existing Dudgeon substation access; and - A standard compliant junction at 'Spicers Corner' east of the existing Dudgeon substation access. - 151.
+The final preferred access choice would be determined in the discharge of Requirement 22 of the DCO in consultation with NCC and HE.

+- 452.33.
+Apart from the onshore project substation, all other project access points are temporary and following completion of construction would be reinstated to their former state unless otherwise agreed with the relevant local authority. - 153.34.
+The design process will be supported by a Stage 1 Road Safety Audit22 of each location.